Underdog promo code CBSSPORTS2: New play $5, get $75 offer for NFL, NBA and more

 Underdog Fantasy offers a $75 promotion for new users with the Underdog bonus code CBSSPORTS2

 There will be 10 games on Sunday and one on 'Monday Night Football' as the NFL Week 17 schedule continues, making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
 On Sunday, several playoff contenders meet, including the Eagles against the Bills, which can be played on the best DFS apps.
+Both teams are still in the mix for the No. 1 seeds within their respective conferences.
 There are also six NBA games on Sunday.
 The Underdog promo code varies by location, but includes a potential Play $5, get $75 in bonus entries.
 Regardless of your location, using the Underdog bonus code CBSSPORTS2 will ensure you get the best Underdog promo code available in your state.
 Click here to get the latest Underdog promo code for new users:

 How to claim the Underdog promo code on Sunday, December 28